1945

 with its passenger list of White House members and a variety of celebrities.
 What became of

-the last owner, the Cardway Corporation?
-They appear to be as elusive as the plane's current
+the last owner the Cardway Corporation?
+They appear to have become as elusive as the plane's

 From Former Executive Pilot of the Plane (2006)